 - The Underworld was also a place of no return.
 Very few gods (if any at all) could enter the Underworld and make it back to the land of the living.
 The two known names to have accomplished that feat were the god Hermes and the demigod Heracles (i.e. Hercules).

 - Owing to the fact that he was the boss of the Underworld, Hades had the ability to summon any human to Underworld.
 Additionally, only Hades could let them leave.

-- Aside from Hades and Persephone, the Underworld was the home of Greek deities and characters such as Hecate (goddess of sorcery and witchcraft), Thanatos (the god of death), Charon (the ferryman), Cerberus (the three-headed hound of Hades), and Styx (the goddess of the river around Hades).
+- Aside from Hades and Persephone, the Underworld sometimes served as the home of Greek deities and characters such as Hecate (goddess of sorcery and witchcraft), Thanatos (the god of death), Charon (the ferryman of the Underworld), Cerberus (the three-headed hound of Hades), and Styx (the goddess of the river around Hades).